 Head to Bushwick Market for a ton of cool and unique items.
 Find a selection of plants, records, furniture, house decor, dishes, knick knacks, vintage cameras, vinyls, and more.

-6. Flea Market at 14th Street, Every Saturday & Sunday
+8. Flea Market at 14th Street, East Village

 This unnamed flea market happens by the Church of Immaculate Conception every weekend and hosts an array of stands filled with vintage clothes, decor, art, records, and more for great prices.